CliMA/Oceananigans.jl/docs/src/model_setup/callbacks.md

 The keyword argument `callsite` determines the moment at which the callback is executed.
 By default, `callsite = TimeStepCallsite()`, indicating execution _after_ the completion of a timestep.
-The other options is `callsite = TendencyCallsite()` that executes the callback after the tendencies are computed but _before_ taking a timestep.
+The other options are `callsite = TendencyCallsite()` that executes the callback after the tendencies are computed but _before_ taking a timestep and `callsite = UpdateStateCallsite()` that executes the callback within `update_state!`, after auxiliary variables have been computed (for multi-stage time-steppers, `update_state!` may be called multiple times per timestep).

-As an example of the latter, we use a callback to manually add to the tendency field of one of the velocity components, here we've chosen the `:u` field using parameters:
+As an example of a callback with `callsite = TendencyCallsite()` , we show below how we can manually add to the tendency field of one of the velocity components.
+Here we've chosen the `:u` field using parameters:

 ```@example checkpointing
 using Oceananigans